apertus-open-source-cinema/axiom-beta-rest-api/README.md

 ```
 These setting are used to overwrite the default settings.

-* You must have the _GO_ extension installed, for this press _ctrl+shift+X_ to bring up the _EXTENSIONS_ search bar on the right side of the IDE, now type "GO", look for _GO_ extension by _Lukehoban_.
+* You must have the _GO_ extension installed, for this press _ctrl+shift+X_ to bring up the _EXTENSIONS_ search bar on the left side of the IDE, now type "GO", look for _GO_ extension by _Lukehoban_.
 After installing the extension, restart the IDE.

 * You should have the debugger installed, mostly [Delve](https://github.com/derekparker/delve).
 This and other necessary plugins will be installed automatically when you will start debugging process.